parallelvirtualcluster/pvc/docs/manuals/api.md

 The PVC API consistently accepts HTTP POST commands of HTML form documents.

 The PCI API consistently returns JSON bodies as its responses.
+For (most) POST endpoints and any failures (400, 401, 404, etc.), this body contains a "message" field with a text message indicating the result.
+For (most) GET endpoints, this body is a JSON representation of the data being provided, subject to the schema outlined in the API endpoint documentation.

 ## Provisioner